Skip to main content

 Manually apply a redirect from any publishing app

 The preferred method of creating redirects is to use the publishing app that originally published the content to set up the redirect.
-You can find out what exists at the incoming URL already (if anything), and which app owns the route.
+You can find out [what exists at the incoming URL already]check-route-exists-section, and which app owns the route.

 Once you’ve established which app owns the route, you should see if it is possible to set up the redirect from within the app UI itself.
 This usually involves unpublishing the content, whereupon the app gives the option to redirect the old route to another route.
-This approach is preferred as it keeps the workflow and publishing history within the app, as well as correctly propagating the changes through Publishing API, Content Store and Router API.
+This approach is preferred as it keeps the workflow and publishing history within the app, as well as correctly propagating the changes through Publishing API and Content Store.

 Not all applications support unpublishing / setting redirects.
 In these cases, you’ll need to interact with Publishing API manually - see below.